 Retailer Cost of Goods Sold (COGS)

 The Retailer Cost of Goods Sold, or cost of sales, is the amount the retailer pays for the product that it sells through.
-It’s subtracted from Net Unit Sales to calculate the Retailer Gross Margin — the amount that they earn from the sale of products.
+It’s subtracted from Net Dollar Sales to calculate the Retailer Gross Margin — the amount that they earn from the sale of products.